 The South Catlins Development Trust, the Department of Conservation (DOC) and the Southland District Council (SDC) entered into a Memorandum of understanding in 2012 which outlined a shared vision for Curio Bay.

-- Opening the Living Forest Walkway
+- The Living Forest Walkway opened

-- Upgraded ablution block at the campground
+- Ablution block at campground upgraded

-- New carpark and road alignment
+- New carpark and road alignment completed

-- New track to the petrified forest with penguin walkway
+- New track to the petrified forest with penguin walkway completed

 - Sealing of the “Penguin Highway” connecting Waikawa and Fortrose, passing Curio Bay, Slope Point and Waipapa Point has commenced